davidmarkclements/0x/docs/ui.md

 Disabled by default.

-#### regexp
+#### rx

+Rx stands to Regular Expressions.
 Regular expressions are also captured as "frames".
 In this case the regular expression notation fills in as the "function name" portion of the block label.
-This can be useful in identifying slow regular expressions
-(in particular [exponential time regular expressions](https://perlgeek.de/blog-en.cgi/perl-tips/in-search-of-an-exponetial-regexp.html)).
+This can be useful in identifying slow regular expressions (in particular [exponential time regular expressions](https://perlgeek.de/blog-en.cgi/perl-tips/in-search-of-an-exponetial-regexp.html)).

 These will have the tag `[CODE:RegExp]`.